1. PLEASE READ FIRST

 5.3.
 Hardware compatibility

-These instructions are tailored for computers with UEFI as noted in Advanced features above.
+These instructions are tailored for 64-bit computers with UEFI as noted in Advanced features above.

-- Therefore, this is tailored for 64-bit computers.
-These instructions probably will work on 32-bit computers with some important modifications, but I cannot promise this.
-Also see the next point.
+- These instructions might work on 32-bit computers with some significant modifications, but I cannot promise this.
+Also note the next point.

 - Hardware can be quite different, and sometimes an OEM does not properly adhere to the standards.
 This means that the installation cannot be guaranteed to work on your specific hardware, sorry.